Logiqx/gps-details/docs/devices/coros/advice/README.md

 **ACTIVITY MODE**

+The next topic is how different activity modes use different data sources, filtering and smoothing.
+The implementation of each activity is unique to the watch manufacturer and I've chosen the "custom" activity for illustrative purposes.

-Now to the next thing of importance which is the choice of activity mode.
-The image below compares an APEX 2 Pro (red) and PACE 3 (green) against a 5 Hz Motion GPS (blue).
+The image below compares speeds from an APEX 2 Pro (red) and PACE 3 (green) against a 5 Hz Motion GPS (blue).
 The terrible accuracy from the watches is very clear, and entirely due to use of the "custom" activity.
+It is unsuitable for windsurfing / wingfoiling / kitesurfing!

 ![custom-actity](img/custom-activity.png)

-Different activity modes use different data sources, filtering and smoothing.
-The activity modes are proprietary to the watch manufacturer and the "custom" activity was chosen to illustrate the significance of activity modes.

 **IMPORTANT**